j-moralejo-pinas/ci-cd-python-gitflow/docs/index.rst

 =============
-ci-cd-python
+package-name
 =============

-This is the documentation of **ci-cd-python project**.
+This is the documentation of **package-name project**.

 Contents
 ========